saliehendricks/espKodi/README.md

 You can use the IR remote to perform whatever action you need, this code simply broadcasts to a local MQTT server.

 IR codes are for SAMSUNG.
 You will need to update the codes for your remotes.
+If anyone wants to dump their codes in I can add them here